- Professor Alison Koslowski

 BA (Southampton), MA (Essex), DPhil (Oxford), PCertUT (Edinburgh)

 My research interests include the labour market, care and gender equality.
-I like to use large-scale cross-national survey data in my research as well as qualitative interviews.
 I am co-editor of the journal Families, Relationships and Societies.
-I am currently a partner on the EU-FP7 funded project "Families And Societies - Changing families and sustainable societies: Policy contexts and diversity over the life course and across generations" (2013 - 2017).
 I am a member of the organising committee of the International Network on Leave Policies and Research and co-editor of their annual review.
 I am also involved with the ESRC/NRF International Partnership Centre Security at the Margins (SeaM).
-I am on the National Advisory Group for Scotland and the Research Ethics Committee for the Big Lottery funded DRILL (Disability Research into Independent Living and Learning) programme.
+I chair the Research Ethics Committee for the Big Lottery funded DRILL (Disability Research into Independent Living and Learning) programme.
+I was recently a partner on the EU-FP7 funded project "Families And Societies - Changing families and sustainable societies: Policy contexts and diversity over the life course and across generations" (2013 - 2017).

-I am the Director of the University of Edinburgh Q-Step Centre.
+I was the founding Director of the University of Edinburgh Q-Step Centre (2013 - 2017).
 Funded by the Nuffield Foundation, ESRC and HEFCE, Q-Step is a programme designed to promote a step-change in quantitative social science training.
 I was honoured to be voted winner of the Best Personal Tutor Award by Edinburgh University Students' Association in 2015.

 Current PhD Students